 Vacuum every part of the room from the top to the bottom, (including picture frames, dressers, bookcases, lamps, and any all all items in the room).

-Use a duster with a thin nozzle like those listed here, to get DE between the baseboard and the carpet.
+Use a duster with a thin nozzle to get DE between the baseboard and the carpet.
 Do this every foot or so to cover all portions of this space.

 Repeat after after vacuuming, or once a week.

 Be sure to dust all the outlets as well since bed bugs can travel along the wiring.
-Remove the faceplate and dust inside the outlet and the faceplate by inserting the nozzle of one of [these dusters].
+Remove the faceplate and dust inside the outlet and the faceplate by inserting the nozzle of a duster.
 Cover the outlet afterwards.

 This isn't an easy task.
 You need to go through every part of your room.
 If the infestation lasts for a long time then bed bugs can spread to other parts of the home.
 Unfortunately, bed bugs can live up to 18 months without a blood meal.
 Be sure to repeat the cleaning, dusting, steaming, and cooling processes to break the cycle until the problem goes away.